softcraft-development/typonomy/docs/functions/composeReducer.md

 > **composeReducer**\<`S`, `V`, `I`, `K`\>(`toIntermediate`, `reduceIntermediate`): [`Reducer`](../type-aliases/Reducer.md)\<`S`, `V`, `K`\>

-Composes a new Reducer from an existing Reducer for an intermediate type and a Synthesis that transforms values and/or keys to that intermediate type.
+Composes a new Reducer from an existing Reducer for an intermediate type and a Combine that transforms values and/or keys to that intermediate type.

 ## Type parameters